adriaan-pelzer/highland-aws/README.md

 # aws-collection-stream
-## Takes care of any paginated or unpaginated AWS SDK call, and return the output as a highland.js stream of objects, handling throttling.
+Takes care of any paginated or unpaginated AWS SDK call, and return the output as a (highland.js)[http://highlandjs.org] stream of objects, handling throttling.

+## Installation
 ```
     npm install highland-aws
 ```

-### callPaginated
+## callPaginated
 ```js
     const hAws = require ( 'hAws' );